Reasons to neuter a cat at a glance

 5. Less territorial fighting

 Tomcats are extremely territorial over their perceived territory and potential mates.
 Even neutered cats can fight, but it is much less common in the neutered cat than their entire counterparts.

-Territorial fighting runs the risk of infectious disease (above) as well as bite wound abscess, which is an extremely painful condition caused by a deep bite from another cat that introduces bacteria under the skin.
+Territorial fighting runs the risk of infectious disease (above) and bite wound abscess.
+An abscess is a painful condition caused by a deep bite from another cat that introduces bacteria under the skin.
 Over a few days, a pus-filled pocket develops under the skin which is extremely painful and usually requires surgery to drain and clean the abscess followed by a course of antibiotics.

 6. Reduces spraying